CJBgon/RVivo/README.md

-This package takes a simple comma (or tab) delimited file with three columns of sample information followed by either tumour measurements, tumour volumes or luminesence. together with an indication of the treshold given by the user it selects experiment start days, determines the growth and survival over the course of the experiment.
+This package takes a simple comma (or tab) delimited file with three columns of sample information followed by either tumour measurements, tumour volumes or luminesence.
+Together with an indication of the treshold given by the user it selects experiment start days, determines the growth and survival over the course of the experiment.